 Below, we go over six different eCommerce analytics tools that are worth considering.

-Kissmetrics tracks on-site behavior to help provide business owners with insight into metrics such as average revenue per person, visit to purchase conversion rate, site searches, and cart to purchase conversion rate.
+Kissmetrics tracks on-site behavior to help provide business owners with insight into metrics such as average revenue per person, visit to purchase conversion rate, site searches, and cart-to-purchase conversion rate.

 In the graph below, you can see the drop off from those who viewed your products, added them to the cart, and then abandoned their cart at checkout.